 The Galaxy S10e was among the first phones to feature Samsung's Infinity-O display, where the front camera is housed inside a punch-hole cutout — on the right side of the screen in the case of the S10e.
 The Galaxy A50 changes things up with an Infinity-U display — the camera is inside a teardrop-style notch in the center of the screen.

-The Galaxy S10e bucks the trend of increasingly larger phones by offering a 5.8-inch screen, making it a good choice if you're a fan of small phones.
+The Galaxy S10e bucks the trend of increasingly larger phones by offering a 5.8-inch screen, making it a good choice if you're interested in one of the best small phones.
 The A50 goes big, with a 6.4-inch display.
 Both phones used OLED panels — a pleasant surprise for the midrange A50 — and offer Full HD+ resolution.
 The S10e features a sturdier version of Corning's Gorilla Glass — Gorilla Glass 5 to Gorilla Glass 3 on the A50.

 As you might imagine, the Galaxy A50's bigger screen requires a larger form factor.
 At 6.2 x 2.9 x 0.3 inches, it's taller and wider than the 5.6 x 2.75 x 0.3-inch S10e.